 To summarise, we therefore believe that in an argument about a matter of practical action, we should expect to see one or more prima facie justifications advanced stating, explicitly or implicitly, the current situation, an action, the situation envisaged to result from the action, the features of that situation for which the action was performed and the value promoted by the action, together with negative answers to critical questions directed at those claims.
 We now describe how this approach to practical reasoning can be represented in terms of an AATS.
+In this paper we present the arguments and critical questions in a semi-formal manner.
+A forthcoming paper [5] gives precise definitions of instantiations of AS1 and AS2 and all the associated critical questions.
+These definitions will enable general properties to be demonstrated, for example, through the use of model checking techniques similar to the approach to social laws given in [20].

 In this particular scenario we recognise two values relative to each agent: life and freedom (the ability to act in a given situation).
-The value 'life' (L) is demoted when Hal or Carla cease to be alive.
-The value 'freedom' (F) is demoted when Hal or Carla cease to have money.
+The value 'life' (L) is demoted when Hal or Carla ceases to be alive.
+The value 'freedom' (F) is demoted when Hal or Carla ceases to have money.
 The arcs in Figure 2 are labelled with the value demoted by a transition, subscripted to show the agent in respect of which it is demoted.
 We can now examine the individual arguments involved.

 In all of $q_0 - q_3$, the joint action j_0 demotes the value 'life' in respect of Hal, whereas the action j_1 is neutral with regard to this value.
-We can instantiate argument scheme AS1 by saying where Hal has no insulin he should take Carla's to avoid those states where dying demotes the value 'life'.
+We can instantiate argument scheme AS2 by saying that where Hal has no insulin he should take Carla's to avoid those states where dying demotes the value 'life'.

-A1: Where $Insulin_h = 0$, $Take_h$ (i.e. j_1), To avoid $Alive_h = 0$, Which demotes L_h .
+A1: Where $Insulin_h = 0$, $Take_h$ (i.e. j_1), To avoid $Alive_h = 0$, $Which demotes L_h$.